Sunday, June 27, 2010

 A: Just as authentic as Believe, but not in a way that makes that a good thing.
 Whatever I said about Sarbel last time you could say about this, too.

 V: I’m not sure why, but I just don’t like this at all.
-Astroturf hasn’t looked that tacky since it covered the Brady Bunch lawn.
+Astroturf hasn’t looked that tacky since it covered the lawn in The Brady Bunch.

 20 Iceland

 A: The lyrics seem to be saying: you want it to be better, but this is pretty much as good as it gets, so like it for what it is.
 And I do.
-Still could be better though.
+But in purely musical terms, it still could be better.

 V: This makes Sweden redundant on every level.
 Flawless vocals from our blond(e) duo.